pragmaticwoodworking/pragmaticwoodworking.github.io/_posts/2016-07-19-day2-sawlapalooza.md

 towards the heel at 5 degrees.
 I must have done 10 passes like this without ever pushing the file through the gullet.
 Its the basics.
 Mark says, do them and do them well.
 Commit to excellence.
 My confidence was on the rise.
 Not so hard.
 It got easier and easier.
+See this <a href="{{ site.baseurl }}/images/saw_plate_sharpening_small_01.jpg" target="_blank">example</a> that shows what I'm talking about.
 "Now push the file", Mark says.
 And I did.
 The relationship you were building with the file and the saw plate just changed.
 Its one thing to pick the file up and seat it firmly in the next gullet, its another thing to start pushing it through.
 Its at this point there are many things happening.
 You really need to take your time, and assess each push of the file.
 This process becomes very revealing.
 Its easy to see that maybe you are not seating the file all the way into the gullet.
 If done properly and accurately you'll see a facet form from the gullet all the way up the tooth to the tip.
 Practice, practice, practice.

 After lunch the teams flipped sides.
 Saw bench build continued.
 Yesterday went well for me, and I was sure today was going to go equally well.
 It did,